 Felix Bernard Lieftuchter was an artist who was born in Cincinnati in on Oct.
 29, 1882.
 He produced at least six major church decorations, worked with mosaics and engaged in portraiture.

 Apparently when he was 15, he went back to Germany with his family and it was at that time or shortly after that he began school in Munich.
-During this period he apparently went to Italy and/or the Mediterranean to study church decorations.
+During this period he apparently went to Italy and other parts of Europe to study church decorations.
 At some point he returned to the US.

 He had a relationship with the architect John T. Comes who was author of the 1920 book “Catholic Art and Architecture”.
 This seems to be where he got many of his Church commissions.
 Comes appears to have the idea to not add any more vanishing points to the churches he designed.
 So he didn’t want decorations that had tromp l’oiel elements.
 Leiftuchters mural work is very flat, byzantine in character.
 Whether this is why Lieftuchter generally used flat designs, or it is why Comes chose him is uncertain.

 I have two documented assistants.
 When he painted the murals in Pittsburgh’s St. Agnes’ church he was assisted by two female art students from Pittsburgh, both about 20 years old.
 Their names were Helen Hartz and Ann Murray.

 He was active with mosaics either as a designer or maker and has a documented association with the Ravenna Mosaic Company, St. Louis, MO.(this citation disappeared from the web, but I recall reading it).